On the nonlinear dynamics of the traveling-wave solutions of the Serre system: The numerical method

 where $C^2_{\mathrm{per}} = \left\{f\in C^2 [a,b]\Big| f^{(k)}(a) = f^{(k)}(b),\ 0\leq k\leq r\right\}$ and $\P^k$ is the space of polynomials of degree $k$.
 The semi-discrete scheme is reduced to finding $\tilde{h}$, $\tilde u\in S$ such that

 where $\mathcal{B}$ is defined as the bilinear form that for fixed $\tilde{h}$ is given by

 The system of equations (\ref{eq:semid}) is accompanied by the initial conditions

 where $\mathcal{P}$ is the $L^2$-projection onto $S$ satisfying $(\mathcal{P}v,\phi) = (v,\phi)$ for all $\phi\in S$.
 Upon choosing appropriate basis functions for $S$, (\ref{eq:semid}) is a system of ODEs.
-For the integration in time of this system, we employ the classical, four-stage, fourth-order explicit Runge--Kutta method, which is described by the following Butcher {\em tableau}:
+For the integration in time of this system, we employ the classical, four-stage, fourth-order explicit Runge--Kutta method.